-Healthcare spending in the United States is expected to hit nearly $3.9 trillion in 2019, and yet we're not getting any healthier.
+Healthcare spending in the United States is expected to hit nearly $3.9 trillion in 2019, and, yet, we're not getting any healthier.

 Rates of obesity and diabetes are at an all-time high.
 Our decades-long progress in reducing deaths from cardiovascular disease has slowed.
 Suicide rates are rising, and fatal overdoses — many of them fueled by the opioid epidemic — are skyrocketing.
 For the first time since World War I, U.S. life expectancy has declined for several years in a row.

 Effective treatments and interventions exist for these ills and more — but barriers keep millions from accessing them.
 Nearly a decade after the passage of the Affordable Care Act, more than 27 million nonelderly Americans are still without health insurance.
 Medicaid eligibility and benefits are under attack in statehouses across the country.
-And just under 40 million people are living in poverty, many of them struggling to secure stable housing or enough food for their families.
+And just less than 40 million people are living in poverty, many of them struggling to secure stable housing or enough food for their families.

 Despite spending the equivalent of Germany's GDP on healthcare each year, we're failing as a society to provide the means and opportunities that people need to stay healthy and well.

 A way forward